Journey to the Centre of the TARDIS: Plot

-Synopsis

 The TARDIS is caught by the magnetic tractor beam of a space salvage ship, damaging it.
 Clara pleads with the Eleventh Doctor to fix it, but he claims there is no "big friendly button" that can fix everything.
 Clara spots a strange egg-like device roll across the floor and tries to grab it but burns her hand.
 The ship jolts and the two are thrown into darkness.

 The Doctor awakes to find himself on the salvage ship, manned by the Van Baalen brothers: Gregor, Bram, and Tricky.
 The Doctor forces the brothers to cooperate with him to rescue Clara.
 Gregor orders Bram to start salvaging the console, during which he is killed by an ossified humanoid creature.
 The TARDIS traps Gregor, Tricky, and the Doctor in a loop of corridors to prevent the theft of its systems.
 The Doctor recovers Clara and finds the TARDIS engines are damaged due to the leakage of time caused by the incident, and they must go to the engine room to prevent it from exploding.

 The Doctor confesses that the ossified creatures which killed Bram and chased Clara are themselves from the future and tries to prevent that future from happening.
 However, Gregor and Tricky contact themselves and become a conjoined ossified creature seen earlier.
 The Doctor and Clara flee towards the engine.
 The Doctor, thinking they are going to die, asks Clara to explain who she is and how she could have died twice before.
 Clara does not understand, and the Doctor realises that she has no knowledge of their previous encounters and is simply a young woman.

 Reaching the engine room, they find the engine has exploded but the TARDIS has placed the room in time stasis as a safety measure.
 Clara looks at her hand, the burn marks formed into words: "big friendly button".
 The Doctor realises that they need to go back to the point of the disaster and activate the remote control for the tractor beam – the device Clara picked up – to stop the tractor beam and prevent the disaster.
 The Doctor crosses through a time rift and gives the remote to his younger self, with a button marked "big friendly button" for him to press.
 Time resets to before the events of the episode.
 The TARDIS vanishes from the Van Baalens' scanner, and the Doctor and Clara continue their journey, with Clara not remembering her conversation with the Doctor.